-Under the proposed amendment, the Chief Information Security Officer need not be an employee of the financial institution but can be an employee of an affiliate or a service provider.
-This proposed change is meant to accommodate financial institutions that may prefer to retain an outside expert or lack the resources to employ their own information security staff qualified to oversee a program.
+Under the proposed amendment, the Chief Information Security Officer doesn’t have to be an employee of the financial institution but can be an employee of an affiliate or a service provider.
+This proposed change accommodates financial institutions that prefer to retain an outside expert or lack the resources to employ their own information security staff.
 GLBA currently requires the designation of an “employee or employees to coordinate [the] information security program.”
-This is being changed to require designation of a single individual, referred to as a CISO, as responsible for overseeing and implementing the program.
-This would allow for the position to be open to a third party provider.
+This changed to require the designation of a single individual, referred to as a CISO, as responsible for overseeing and implementing the program.
+This would allow for the position to be open to a third-party provider.

 Other Proposed Changes

-- Adding requirements to financial institutions’ risk assessments, including that the assessment must be written, describe how the information security program will address the identified risks, and be performed periodically.
+- Adding requirements to financial institutions’ risk assessments, including that it must be written, describe how the information security program will address the identified risks, and be performed periodically.

 - Requiring information systems to include audit trails designed to detect and respond to security events.